slotix/dbconvert-streams-website/docs/targets/mysql/index.md

 layout: doc
 lastUpdated: true
 ---

 # {{ $frontmatter.title }}

-The MySQL v.5.5 and higher databases is supported by DBConvert Stream writer as the target database for writing data collected from a source.
+The DBS Writer supports MySQL databases version 5.5 and higher as the target database for writing data collected from the source.

 Follow the instructions on this page to set up MySQL as a target.

 ## Prerequisites.

-1. An up-and-running MySQL instance.
+1. A running MySQL instance.
 2. The database specified in the stream configuration must exist in the target database.
-3. IP addresses of DBConvert Stream apps are whitelisted on the Target Postgres server.
+3. IP addresses of DBS Target are whitelisted on the target MySQL server.

-You have to whitelist _DBConvert Stream Target Server IP address_ to enable connecting to MySQL server from DBConvert Stream.
+## Whitelist DBS Target Writer.

-In MySQL config file [mysqld] section add either
+In the MySQL configuration file [mysqld], add either

 ```
 bind-address = 0.0.0.0